ging/fiware-idm-deprecated/doc/admin_guide.md

 You can also explicitly run:

 <pre>
- $ sudo tools/with_venv.sh python manage.py runserver IP:8000
+ $ sudo tools/with_venv.sh python manage.py runserver IP:PORT
 </pre>

 For more documentation about this server, head to [django docs](https://docs.djangoproject.com/en/1.7/ref/django-admin/#django-admin-runserver)

-**IMPORTANT NOTE**: From the Django-runserver documentation: DO NOT USE THIS SERVER IN A PRODUCTION SETTING.
+**IMPORTANT NOTE**: As the Django documentation states: DO NOT USE THIS SERVER IN A PRODUCTION SETTING.
 It has not gone through security audits or performance tests.
+For a production setting, follow the [production setup guide](doc/setup.md)

 ### Installing Keystone